Almost the Best of Three Worlds: Risk, Consistency and Optional Stopping for the Switch Criterion in Nested Model Selection: Discussion and Future Work

 \section{Discussion and Future Work}

-In this paper we showed that switching combines near-rate optimality, consistency and --- with singleton $\cM_0$ --- robustness to optional stopping.
-The desirability of consistency, in the sense of finding the smallest model containing the true distribution, is somewhat controversial and, we believe, requires discussion.
+In this paper we showed that switching combines near-rate optimality, consistency and, for singleton ${\cal M}_0$, robustness to optional stopping.
+We end the paper by highlighting three issues which, we feel, need additional discussion: first, the desirability of consistency; second, whether there is anything `special' to the switch criterion as opposed to other possible trade-offs between risk optimality and consistency; and third, the limitations of switching in its current form.

+\paragraph{Consistency} Since the desirability of consistency, in the sense of finding the smallest model containing the true distribution, is somewhat controversial, let us discuss it a bit further.
 The main argument against consistency is made by those adhering to Box's maxim `Essentially, all models are wrong, but some are useful' \citep{Box1987}.
 According to some, the goal of model selection should therefore not be to select a non-existing `true' model, but to obtain the best predictive inference or best inference about a parameter \citep{Burnham2004, Forster2000}.
 Another issue with consistency is that it is a `nonuniform' notion, which in our context means that --- as is indeed easy to see --- it is impossible to give a bound on the probability under $\mathbb{P}_{\mu}$ of selecting the wrong model at sample size $n$ that converges to $0$ uniformly for all $\mu \in M$.
 This nonuniformity implies that consistency is of little practical consequence for post-model selection inference \citep{Leeb2005}.